 Resort Camp: If you are participating in a resort camp, skis less than 100mm underfoot will suffice but you may find it more challenging depending on the conditions.
 We have demo skis available for camp participants if you are looking for something new or don't have a wider ski.

 Cat Skiing Camp: Our cat skiing camps we created with the intention to ski powder your entire camp and it is highly recommended for the sake of your own enjoyment you come with a 100mm + ski.
 If you do not have a "powder" ski we have free demo skis available for camp participants.

 Ski Touring Camp: Take your touring skis and skins for a test run before coming to camp.
-Make sure your skis are waxed edges are sharnened, your bindings are functioning well, the skins in your pack have lots of glue on them and have been cut for your skis.
+Make sure your skis are waxed, edges are sharpened, your bindings are functioning well, your skins have lots of glue on them and have been cut for your skis.

 Make sure you have tested your boots to ensure they work with the binding on your skis and you have checked your DIN setting for safety prior to camp.

 Ski Touring Camp: Bring the boot that works with the bindings you have on your touring setup.
-This could be a touring specific boot or an alpine boot that fits with a alpine touring setup.
+This could be a touring-specific boot or an alpine boot that fits with an alpine touring setup.

 Poles with larger baskets are more conducive to skiing powder, steep terrain, variable conditions and navigating more challenging entrances, obstacles and features.

-Helmets are mandatory at Rippin Chix camps for insurances purposes.
+Helmets are mandatory at Rippin Chix camps for insurance purposes.

 Resort Camp: We do not want participants skiing with packs at our resort camps as they can affect balance and maneuverability in some of the drills we do.
 You are welcome to bring a pack with your lunch/extra layers/gear and stash it where we lunch.
 You do not need a beacon/shovel/probe at resort camps.